Justinator/FoxStructures2019/README.md

 4. To update the sidebar navigate to the inc folder and find careers-sidebar.php.
 5. Add a new list item and upload

+## Services Pages

+Each services page has it’s own single page file.
+To edit the services sub-nav/sidebar navigate to the inc folder and find services-sidebar.php.

 ## :newspaper: News Posts

-The news pages and all archive page files can be found in the template-parts folder.
+The news page uses the single.php template file and all archive page files/components can be found in the template-parts folder.

 ### Adding a blog post